Depression is a prevalent illness that affects more than 264 million people worldwide.

 A persistent depressive disorder is a kind of depression that lasts for two years or more.
-It is also known as chronic depression or dysthymia.
-Persistent depression may not be as dangerous as major depression but it can still affect one’s life and relationships.
+And is also known as chronic depression or dysthymia.
+Persistent depression may not be as dangerous as major depression can still affect one’s life and relationships.

-Even though it’s not a long-term form of depression, the intensity of the symptoms can decline for months at a time before arising again.
+Even though it’s not a long-term form of depression, the severity of the symptoms tends to decline for months at a time before arising again.